 No one said you can’t enjoy dessert when following the South Beach Diet.
-The best desserts are homemade, using the healthiest ingredients possible.
+In fact, the best desserts are homemade, using the healthiest ingredients possible.
 Here are some delicious ideas to help make your desserts South Beach Diet–friendly.

 Whipped cream is a common dessert topping.
 Leaving it off your desserts will significantly cut down on fat and calories.
-Instead, use nonfat plain Greek yogurt sweetened with a little agave nectar or monkfruit natural no-calorie sweetener.
+Instead, use nonfat plain Greek yogurt sweetened with a little natural no-calorie sweetener.

 the sugar.
 On Phases 1 and 2, replace the sugar you would use in baked goods with monk fruit all-natural no-calorie sweetener (which tastes a lot like sugar) or with stevia.
 You may have to butter.
 Butter enriches many baked